 Mr. Thong-in Khammee, a scientist from the Department of Environmental Science, presented on “Plant Morphology: Leaves, Flowers, Fruits, and Seeds, and Data Recording using the G7-003 Form.”
 His session focused on observing and documenting key features of plant organs for accurate species identification.

 The activity was organised to strengthen the knowledge and skills of teachers and staff in plant taxonomy, morphology, and anatomy.
-The goal was to ensure they can accurately classify, analyse, and record plant characteristics in the G7-003 registers according to academic standards.
-This will enhance the quality and credibility of the schools’ plant databases, reflecting the significant role of the KKU Faculty of Science as a hub of scientific knowledge supporting national education and natural resource conservation.
-By transferring academic expertise to the educational community, this initiative will improve the quality of learning and foster a sustainable conservation mindset among the youth.
+The objective was to ensure accurate classification, analysis, and recording of plant characteristics in the G7-003 registers in accordance with academic standards.
+This will enhance both the quality and credibility of school plant databases, reaffirming the Faculty of Science’s role as a hub of scientific expertise supporting national education and natural resource conservation.
+By transferring academic knowledge to the educational community, the initiative contributes to improved learning outcomes and fosters a sustainable conservation mindset among young people.